-Overall, the less logs your VPN keeps the better.
-With “none” being ideal.
+Overall, the fewer logs your provider keeps the better, with “no logs” the ideal.

-As you can see, it’s all in the details.
-Anyways, we did the research for you – here’s our big roundup of 118 VPNs and their logging policy.
-Check it out when picking your VPN.
+We’ve done the research for you.
+Here’s our big roundup of over 100 VPNs and their logging policy.
+Check it out when picking your service.

-On the other hand, paying for a VPN isn’t actually such huge of an investment anyway.
-We’ve tested a number of great solutions that go around for as little as $3-5 per month, which doesn’t seem a lot in exchange for peace of mind and improved online privacy.
+Paying for a VPN isn’t a huge investment.
+We’ve tested some great solutions for as little as $3-5 per month, which doesn’t seem a lot in exchange for peace of mind and improved online privacy.

 How Much Does a VPN Cost?

-Just as I mentioned above, you can get a quality VPN for as little as $3-5 a month.
-Actually, the average out of 31 popular VPNs is $5.59 a month, which tells you a lot about what sort of an expense this usually is.
-VPNs that cost more than $10 are really uncommon, and there’s not a lot of reason to buy them since there are more affordable solutions out there.
+The average out of 70 popular VPNs is $4.99 a month, which tells you a lot about what sort of an expense this usually is.
+VPNs that cost more than $10 are uncommon, and there’s not a lot of reason to buy them since there are more affordable solutions out there.

-We have a more in-depth pricing comparison table here (roughly in the middle of the page).
-And if you’re strapped for cash, you can also check out our roundup of the currently cheapest VPNs and free VPN options.
+We have a more in-depth pricing comparison table here.
+If you’re strapped for cash, you can also check out our roundup of the cheapest VPNs and fastest VPNs.

-In general, yes, but that depends on the specific VPN that you’re using and also the kind of things that you are torrenting.
+In general, yes, but that depends on the specific service you’re using and also the kind of things that you are torrenting.

-In general, torrenting is just a common name for a specific protocol used to transfer data and files over the web.
-Although it gets a lot of bad rap overall, torrenting is perfectly okay and legal if you’re transferring files that you have the rights to.
+Torrenting is a common name for a specific protocol used to transfer data and files over the web, but not the actual types of files.
+Although it gets a lot of bad press overall, it is perfectly okay and legal if you’re transferring files that you have the rights to.
 Piracy, on the other hand, is completely illegal regardless of the tools that you use to do it.

-Another aspect that’s also worth considering when choosing a VPN for torrenting are the download speeds that the VPN can offer you.
-Of course, this sort of information is not advertised anywhere so it’s hard to come by, most of the time you only find out after you buy the VPN.
-Though, we did some testing of our own here, and based on it, we can recommend these VPNs for their good download speeds: ExpressVPN, VyprVPN, PIA, and Buffered.
+Another aspect worth considering when choosing a VPN for torrenting is the download speeds that the service can offer.
+Of course, this sort of information can be hard to come by; most of the time you only find out after you buy the VPN.
+We did some testing of our own and based on it, we can recommend these VPNs for their good download speeds: NordVPN, ExpressVPN, VyprVPN, and PIA.

-Can I Use VPN to Watch Netflix and Hulu?
+Can I Use a VPN to Watch Netflix and Hulu?

 Yes.
 But like with most things on this list, it all comes down to the specific VPN that you use.

-The way that Netflix and Hulu block some of their content in parts of the globe is based on location filters.
-Meaning, if you’re in a country that’s banned, you’re banned.
+The way Netflix and Hulu block some of their content in parts of the globe is based on location filters.
+Meaning that if you’re in a country that’s banned, you’re banned.

 Again, that’s a yes.